Empact/elasticrails/README.txt

 How to install
+1. install the plugin
+ruby script/plugin install svn://rubyforge.org/var/svn/elasticrails

-1. Install capistrano
+2. Install capistrano
 <pre>gem install -y capistrano</pre>

-2. "Capify" your app
+3. "Capify" your app
 <pre>capify .</pre>
 ..from the root directory of your rails application

-3. Add the following to the Capfile that is generated:
+4. Add the following to the Capfile that is generated:

 load 'vendor/plugins/elasticrails/elastic_rails'